UoB-COMSM0166/2025-group-17/README.md

 - Describe implementation of your game, in particular highlighting the three areas of challenge in developing your game.

 ### Evaluation

-- 15% ~750 words

-- One qualitative evaluation (your choice)

-Heuristic Evaluation
+## Qualitative Evaluation - Heuristic Evaluation

 | Name | Interface | Issue | Heuristic(s) | Freguency 0 (rare) to 4 (common) | Impact 0 (easy) to difficult (4) | Persistence 0 (once) to 4 (repeated) | Severity = Sum Total of F+I+P/3 |
 |----------|----------|----------|----------|----------|----------|----------|----------|